mirhmousavi/Pois/README.md

 ```

-- in many cases, when we query registrar whois server we get full information but sometimes the registry whois sever give us full information like 'php.guru', so we return both results
+- In many cases, when we query registrar whois server, we get full information but sometimes the registry whois sever gives us full information like 'php.guru', so we return both results